reactjs/react.dev/beta/src/pages/learn/choosing-the-state-structure.md

 4. **Avoid duplication in state.** When the same data is duplicated between multiple state variables, or within nested objects, it is difficult to keep them in sync.
 Reduce duplication when you can.
 5. **Avoid deeply nested state.** Deeply hierarchical state is not very convenient to update.
 When possible, prefer to structure state in a flat way.

 The goal behind these principles is to *make state easy to update without introducing mistakes*.
-Removing redundant and duplicate data from state helps ensure that different pieces of it don't get out of sync.
+Removing redundant and duplicate data from state helps ensure that all its pieces stay in sync.
 This is similar to how a database engineer might want to ["normalize" the database structure](https://docs.microsoft.com/en-us/office/troubleshoot/access/database-normalization-description) to reduce the chance of bugs.
 To paraphrase Albert Einstein, **"Make your state as simple as it can be--but no simpler."**

 Now let's see how these principles apply in action.